Add YOUR Family To This Page

 New Ipswich was granted in 1735 to 60 inhabitants of Ipswich, Massachusetts, from whence the name is derived, by Colonial Governor Jonathan Belcher and the General Court (Assembly) of Massachusetts.
 Settlement began in 1738, when Abijah Foster arrived with his wife and infant daughter.
 In 1762, Governor Benning Wentworth incorporated the town as "Ipswich", and then in 1766 as "New Ipswich".

-There is MUCH more to discover about New Ipswich, New Hampshire, USA.
-Read on!
+Explore even more about New Ipswich, New Hampshire, USA.
+Keep reading!

 Postcard